saeyslab/moduledetection-evaluation/README.md

 Data can be downloaded from zenodo: https://zenodo.org/record/5532578 (Note: we added a new version since 2021/10/04).
 Unzip the files and you should get a data and results folder in the root directory of the repo.

 Several scientific python packages are required to run the code.
 The easiest way to do this is to use the python 3.X Anaconda distribution (https://www.continuum.io/downloads).
-Alternatively you can install the manually using pip:
-* Jupyter
+* jupyter
 * scipy
-* Pandas
+* pandas
 * numpy
 * statsmodels
 * scitkit-learn
 * matplotlib
-* cython
+* Cython
 * git+https://github.com/jfrelinger/cython-munkres-wrapper
 * fisher

 The Cython code for the evaluation metrics should also be compiled.
-For this, go to /lib and run `python setup.py build_ext --inplace`
+For this, change directory to /lib and run `python setup.py build_ext --inplace`

 The Cython munkres library should be installed using e.g. pip install git+https://github.com/jfrelinger/cython-munkres-wrapper